-Advisers: Mrs. Deak & Mrs. McMurray
+Advisor: Mrs. Cuccio & Mrs. Stickley

-The Seventh Grade Class Committee is comprised of motivated 7th grade students interested in giving back to both the school and the local community.
+The Seventh Grade Class Committee is composed of motivated 7th grade students interested in giving back to both the school and the local community.
 The annual students’ activities are focused on addressing the principles of Pearl R Miller’s Pillars of Character which are trustworthiness, respect, responsibility, fairness, caring, and citizenship.
 Previous 7th Grade Class Committee activities have included collecting for the local food pantry and animal shelter to supporting various school theme weeks and decorating for the annual Winter Dance.
 These activities vary from year to year as they are driven by the needs of the school and local community.

-Advisers: Mrs. McMahon & Mrs. Sutphen
+Advisors: Mrs. Bracken & Mrs. Sutphen

 Jazz Rock Ensemble

-Adviser: Mr. Scanlon
+Advisor: Mr. Scanlon

-Advisers: Mrs. McClain & Mrs. Strunz
+Advisors: Mrs. McClain & Mrs. Strunz

 PM Choir (Proud Musicians)

-Advisers: Dr. Medler & Mrs. Romano
+Advisor: Dr. Medler & Mrs. Romano

-Advisers: Mrs. Cromwell & Mrs. Jeczo
+Advisors: Mrs. Cromwell & Mrs. Jeczo

-Adviser: Mrs. Davie
+Advisor: Mrs. Davie

 The yearbook is an after-school activity open to all students in all three grades.
 Participants are engaged in the design, layout, development of content and all in-house logistics for the creation, sale and delivery of the annual yearbook.
 Yearbook members get the satisfaction of seeing their effort printed in a hard-cover, full-color book that will be a keepsake for their fellow students for years to come.
 Meetings are monthly at 3:10 p.m. on a Tuesday.
 Check announcements.
 Sign in to your school Google account, open Google Meet and type in Davie 6th Grade ILA to join the meeting.